-Royal Tunbridge Wells is the only spa town in the South East of England.
-Discover Tunbridge Wells' 400-year history on a one-hour guided walking tour.
+Royal Tunbridge Wells is the only spa town in the South East of England and you really do need to see it to believe it!

 The town's elegant architecture, especially in The Pantiles, accommodates a variety of independent shops, cafés and restaurants.
 Royal Victoria Place, the High Street and the department stores of Fenwick's and Hoopers add to this choice.